erlindagilbertaw/CV/README.md

 <erlindagilbertaw@gmail.com> <br>
 <https://www.instagram.com/erlinda_gilberta/?hl=en>

->A young engineering lecturer in the field of Industrial Engineering.
+><p align="justify"> A young engineering lecturer in the field of Industrial Engineering.
 Became a pioneer in establishing a study program and was entrusted to be the head of the Logistics Engineering Study Program at a very young age.
 Scientific concentration interests: Business analytics, data mining, technopreneurship, e-commerce, Computer Aided Design, production scheduling, operations research.
 Pioneered and successfully run several businesses (animal foods and health, digital products, and laundry).
 A person who has the ambition to achieve something more than others.
-Be a longlife learner is my life's soul to become a shining star.
+Be a longlife learner is my life's soul to become a shining star. </p>

 ___
 ## Education